methods hero image

 Stage 8.
 Launch

-The bugs discovered at the QA stage are being fixed, the team finalizes everything and sets the final settings.
+The bugs discovered at the QA stage are being fixed; the team finalizes everything and sets final settings.

 Stage 9.
 Post-launch QA and maintenance

-Besides maintenance and support, the development team usually teaches the client how to use a website, manage it and add content, etc.
+Besides maintenance and support, the development team usually shows the client how to manage the website, add content, etc.

-So, now you know what the process of communication between the client and developers looks like.
+Now you know what the communication process between a client and developers is like.
 Let’s get to know the most popular workflow methodologies.

-It is the simplest methodology of the software development workflow and the first Process Model which was introduced in 1970.
-In the Waterfall methodology, the development process looks like a stream, successively passing phases one by one.
-But the transition from one phase to another occurs only after the completion of the previous one, in other words, each phase must be complete before the next phase can begin.
+Or traditional.
+It is the simplest methodology of software development and the first Process Model, which was introduced in 1970.
+In the Waterfall methodology, the development process looks like a stream, successively passing through phases one by one.
+However, the transition from one phase to another occurs only after the completion of the previous one.
+In other words, each phase must be completed before the next phase can begin.

-The main disadvantage of this model - a change in one of the phases will entail the inevitable change in all subsequent ones.
+The main disadvantage of this model is that a change in one of the phases will entail an inevitable change in all subsequent stages.
 It means that the Waterfall model is good only for short and easy projects.

 There are 7 main principles that Lean is based on.

 1. Eliminating Waste.
 Here waste is everything that adds no value to a consumer.
-In particular: excessive functionality; waiting (pause) in the development process; fuzzy requirements; bureaucratization; slow internal communication.
+In particular: excessive functionality; waiting (pauses) in the development process; fuzzy requirements; bureaucratization; and slow internal communication.

 2. Amplifying Learning.
 Short development cycles, early testing, frequent customer feedback.

 3. Deciding as Late as Possible.
-The decision should be made not on the basis of assumptions and forecasts, but after the discovery of essential facts.
+The decision should be made not based on assumptions and forecasts but after the discovery of essential facts.

 4. Delivering as Fast as Possible.
-The faster delivery is the faster a client can assess the created value and ask for some changes (if needed).
+The faster the delivery, the faster a client can assess the created value and ask for some changes (if needed).
 The Lean philosophy followers prefer to do smaller batches of work since it doesn’t involve that many people and can be done quicker.

 5. Empowering the Team.
-You can’t consider people solely as a resource.
+You cannot see people solely as a resource.
 People need more than a list of tasks.

-6. Building Integrity In.
+6. Building Integrity.
 Sending complete information to the customer.
 Striving for holistic architecture.

 7. Seeing the Whole.
-The most important thing in the Lean approach - is to see how parts work as a whole and that all the team members are responsible for the project’s issues.
-Thus getting rid of a bug caused by a particular person not necessarily will keep the system healthy.
+The most important thing in the Lean approach is to see how parts work as a whole and that all the team members are responsible for the project’s issues.

-Though Lean is a great philosophy, it doesn’t offer any particular methodology, thus it can only be considered as a complementary part of the Waterfall model or some of the Agile models - read about them below.
+Though Lean is a great philosophy, it doesn’t offer any particular methodology; thus, it can only be considered a complementary part of the Waterfall model or some of the Agile models.
+Read about them below.

 Agile methodologies are an alternative to Waterfall or traditional sequential development.

 There are no exact stages; time is time-boxed into sprints.
 A sprint is a time allocated for particular tasks and defined deliverables.
-The tasks’ value is supposed to be defined by a customer, who’s deeply involved in the web development process of a new product.
+The task’s value is supposed to be defined by a customer who is deeply involved in the process of a new product development.
 A sprint usually is measured in weeks.

 The Agile approach is all about the client’s presence and control (not necessarily physical).
 The client should be ready to dedicate some time to reviewing sprint outcomes, assessment, and (re)prioritizing.
-The client can test basic product version before a final release or even put a basic version on the market.
-That’s a really great approach for the markets where being first means everything.
-Also, the client can change the project requirements on and off.
+The client can test basic product versions before the final release or even put a basic version out on the market.
+That is a great approach for the markets where being first means everything.
+Also, the client can change the project requirements as they go.

 Some of the Agile principles: